graciemcgill/ForegroundCleaningWithPCA/README.md

-# Senior Honours Project
+# Principal Component Analysis (PCA) as a Foreground Removal Technique for HI Intensity Mapping

-This repository contains code written and adapted for the Senior Honours Project by Gracie McGill.
+This repository contains code written and adapted by Gracie McGill for the senior honours project titled above.
 This project aimed to investigate the use of PCA as a foreground removal technique for cosmological HI insensity mapping. <br/>